hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics

-FragPipe GUI is compatible with 2-stage search
+FragPipe GUI is compatible with 2-stage search.
+Instructions on running are located in

 link paper